Quick Reference

 Additional Notes

-George D. Pratt was not only an oil magnate but founder of the Pratt Institute, a founding board member of the Boy Scouts of America and a prolific collector of art.
+Woodward names the buyer of this painting as George D. Pratt.
+A graduate of Amherst College, Pratt was not only an oil magnate but founder of the Pratt Institute, a founding board member of the Boy Scouts of America and a prolific collector of art.
 He (and his estate) have made numerous contributions and gifts to many museums.